wiktorpp/file_to_qr_converter/README.md

 3. Run your file through "file_to_qr.py"
 4. Ecan the output (all invalid codes will be skipped by the script)
 5. Export your history as a CSV file with semicolons
-6. Run your output through "qr_to_file.py"
+6. Run the CSV file through "qr_to_file.py"